scikit-image/scikit-image/INSTALL.rst

 - `conda-forge <https://conda-forge.org>`_, a conda channel maintained with the latest ``scikit-image`` package

-Once you have your conda environments setup, you can install ``scikit-image`` with the command
+Once you have your conda environment set up, you can install ``scikit-image`` with the command:

 .. code-block:: sh